Gallipoli: closer to home than you might think ...

 In the silence that follows a war long gone, you can see what the soldiers saw, you can feel what the soldiers felt.
 And if you try, you might be able to imagine the enemy, and see that he is not so different from you.

-It is London, October 28, 1916: The famous clash between the Third Division and the Combined Training Units at Queen’s Club, West Kensington, England is believed to have been the first organised game of Australian Football played overseas.
+It is London, October 28, 1916: The famous clash between the Third Division and the Combined Training Units at Queen’s Club, West Kensington, England is believed to have been the first organised game of Australia's version of football played overseas.

 To find out about the Melbourne Football Club and the links to ANZAC Day football click here

 Click the image to watch a short black and white clip of the famous match in London